bedrockio/yada/README.md

 This can be useful either to add context or to strip it away, for example to hide allowed values if they are private.

-Other differences:

-- Joi optionally can strip out unknown fields on object schemas.
-In Yada all fields **must** be defined, otherwise they are stripped out.

-## Utils

-Basic utility methods:

-- `isSchema`: returns `true` if the object passed is a schema.